visual-layer/visuallayer/README.md

 ![image](./imgs/issues.png)

+vl-datasets provides a convenient way to access these datasets in Python.

+Alternativey, for each dataset in this repo, we provide a `.csv` file that lists the problematic images from the dataset.

+You can use the listed images in the `.csv` to improve the model by re-labeling the them or just simply remove it from the dataset.

 ## Why?

 Computer vision is an exciting and rapidly advancing field, with new techniques and models emerging now and then.